Jayman2000/jasons-nixos-config/README.md

 6. Reboot.
 7. Log in as root and set jayman’s password.

+### Instructions specific to Jason’s Web Site

+These post-installation steps should only be done on `jasonyundt.website` or `jasonyundt.website.home.arpa`.

+1. If one doesn’t already exist, create a new email address on `jasonyundt.email`.
+The address should be `<fqdn>@jasonyundt.email` where `<fqdn>` is the domain name of the machine you’re currently setting up.
+2. On the machine that you’re setting up, create a `~root/mail-password` file that contains the password for that email address.
+3. Make sure that only root has access to that file:

+		sudo chmod 400 ~root/mail-password

 ### Instructions specific to graphical installs

-The rest of these steps should only be done on graphical systems.
+These post-installation steps should only be done on graphical systems.

 1. Log in via SDDM.
 2. Use KGpg to create a new GPG key to use for a KDE Wallet.
 Make sure that you